 Both cultural patterns shared the bedrock mortar.
-The Bullards Bar II phase, dating from approximately 1450 to 500 B.P., shares the characteristics of surrounding complexes and is represented by Eastgate, Rose Springs and Gunther Barbed projectile point types (The Keith Companies et al 1993:4-76).
+The Bullards Bar II phase, dating from approximately 1450 to 500 B.P., shares the characteristics of surrounding complexes and is represented by Eastgate, Rose Springs and Gunther Barbed projectile point types (Humphreys 1969).

-The Emergent Period marks the clear appearance of the historically-encountered ethnographic cultures.
+The Emergent Period marks the clear appearance of historically-encountered ethnographic cultures.
 In the Sierra, the Late Kings Beach and Phase II Augustine pattern societies continue their development, now readily associated with Washoe and Nisenan respectively.
 The ancestral Nisenan are likely represented by the Bullards Bar III phase, which dates from approximately 500 B.P. to the historic period.
-Residential villages appear archaeologically in this period, as well as the continued use of bedrock acorn processing and arrow points for hunting (The Keith Companies et al. 1993:4-76).
+Permanent villages appear archaeologically during this period, as well as continued use of bedrock mortar acorn processing and arrow points for hunting (Jones 1982; Kowta 1988; Moratto 1984).